-More and more Brits are emigrating to Portugal each year.
+More and more Brits are moving to Portugal each year.
 A large community of expats and retirees have moved over to the country to enjoy the warm weather, relaxed lifestyle and more affordable way of living.

 That’s why we’ve created this guide on how to make moving to Portugal as smooth a transition as can be.

 Do I need a visa to move to Portugal?

 To apply for a Portuguese residency visa, you will need to provide proof that you are employed or own your own business in Portugal.
 Alternatively, if you are retired and wish to emigrate to Portugal, you simply need to present evidence that you have sufficient funds to support yourself.

 Do I have to pay tax on income or on transferring my overseas pension to Portugal?